 - The summit is an ideal place for sky watching and star gazing because of its high altitude, thin and clear air.

 - It also contains numerous small cinder and pumice cones near its summit.

 - This mountain is sacred to the Hawaiian people.

-- The fertile lower slopes of this mountain are used for agriculture, especially for growing coffee beans.
+- The fertile lower slopes of the mountain are used for agriculture, especially for growing coffee beans.

-- This mountain is also home to the world’s most powerful telescopes including the Keck Telescope that has world’s largest mirror.
+- The mountain is also home to the world’s most powerful telescopes including the Keck Telescope that has the world’s largest mirror.

 - Scientists believe that an eruption will occur at some point in the future.

 - It is the highest mountain in the world, bigger than Mount Everest.
 Most people consider Mount Everest to be the tallest but Mauna Kea when measured from its oceanic base to its peak is taller.